bencsbalazs/2021-06-28-minesweeper/TechDebt.md

 - Loop to iterate throught the list
 - Separate function to do the steps
 - Seperate function for game over

+## Pomodoro 3

+- Create function to check the field and mark it with * if needed
+- Separate functions to reduce compexity